SharePoint

 Go to the Connections page

-2. Click + Create new to open the Create Connection page.
+2. Click + Create new to open the Create connection page.

 For the list of all the supported regions, see Locations.

-4. In the Connection Details section, complete the following:
+4. In the Connection details section, complete the following:

-1. Connector: Select SharePoint from the drop down list of available Connectors.
+1. Select SharePoint from the connector list.

 4. Optionally, enter a Description for the connection instance.